 Today we will drive 4 hours to Samye Monastery.
 Situated in the north bank of the Yarlong Tsangpo(Brhamaputra)river, this monastery was built in 779 A.D, and presided over and constructed by Padmasambava and Trisong Detsen.
 It is the first monastery allowing tonsured monks to become real Buddhists.
 In the afternoon, back to Tsedang& visit Yumbu Lhakhang, which was first built by Nyatri Tsenpo, the first Tibetan king at the beginning of the 2nd century B.C..

 Today you will take a ride to Trandruk Temple which is situated beside the road on the east bank of the Yarlung River in Nedong County.
 Trandruk Temple was built in the 7th century by King Song Gampo.
 The tombs of the Tibetan kings are located here.
 It is believed that all the early Tibetan kings are buried here.
 Today only 9 of them are still visible.

 Its remaining glory is the Pearl Thangka, an image of King Songtsen Gampo's wife, Princess Wencheng, as the White Tara, created from thousands of tiny pearls meticulously sewn onto a pink background.
 This is in the central chapel upstairs, which also houses an original statue of Padmasambhava at the age of eight.

 Transfer to Lhasa airport Take a flight to your next destination, where the wonderful Tibet tour concludes.

 Group Size: 1--15 pax

 Tibet Travel Permit: Included

-You must apply China Visa and Tibet Travel Permit before the tour.
+China Visa and Tibet Travel Permit are required.